flushthemoney/flushthemoney/README.md

 <!-- Any image aligned to the right.
 Beware the width -->

-- 👨🏽‍💻 I’m currently working on VPC;
+- 👨🏽‍💻 I’m currently working on WebRTC;
 - 🌱 I’m currently learning AWS Lambda and Javascript;
 - 🤔 I’m looking for help with app design;
 - 💬 Ask me about anything, I am happy to help;